schneidenbach/YourJavaScriptNeedsTypes/PITCHME.md

 ## Criteria for choosing

-Does your javascript need types if you're doing a small project? **probably not** Does your javascript need types if you're adding an animation to a WebForms page stuck in a script tag? **no** Is the JS code base large? **yes**
+Does your javascript need types if you're doing a small project? **probably not**
+Does your javascript need types if you're adding an animation to a WebForms page stuck in a script tag? **no**
+Is the JS code base large? **yes**
 Do you need to refactor often? **YES**
+---
+# Questions?